psi4/psi4/doc/sphinxman/source/fchk.rst

 The file will be written to the name passed to the FCHK writer's *write()* method.
-Note that for MP2 and CCSD methods, the energy can be computed without the expensive steps required to compute the density, so energy calls for these methods will return a wavefunction that has the Hartree-Fock density.
+Note that for MP2 and CCSD methods, the energy can be computed without the expensive steps required to compute the density, so energy calls for these methods will return a wavefunction that has the Hartree--Fock density.
 If a density is required for these methods, the user should instead request a gradient computation, to ensure that the density is updated appropriately::